-14. Additional criteria apply to children from low income families.
-If families are in receipt of Maximum Working Tax Credit2, or the child is eligible to Free School Meals, transport eligibility will be confirmed;

-- in the case of children in Year 5 and 6 (aged 9 11) to their catchment area or nearest school where the distance between home and the school is more than two miles (shortest available walking route), - in the case of children in Year 7 to Year 11 (aged 11 -16) to one of their three nearest qualifying schools (which includes schools in neighbouring authorities) with places available at the time of the original application by the parent, where the distance between home and the school is more than two miles (shortest available walking route) and less than six miles (shortest available driven route).
+- 15. Additional criteria apply to children from low income families.
+If families are in receipt of Maximum Working Tax Credit, or the child is eligible to Free School Meals, travel assistance eligibility will be confirmed; - in the case of children in Year 5 and 6 (aged 9 11) to their catchment area or nearest school where the distance between home and the school is more than two miles (shortest available walking route),

-2 Parents who claim maximum Maximum Working Tax Credit (MWTC) will have an earned income of no more than \pounds 7,400.
+&lt;sup>2 Parents who claim maximum Maximum Working Tax Credit (MWTC) will have an earned income of no more than £7,400.
 The child will be eligible for Free School Meals (FSM) - if they are not already - when the family are transferred to Universal Credit.

-- In the case of children in Year 7 to Year 11 attending a school that is more than 2 miles but not more than 15 miles from their home that their parents have chosen on the grounds of their religion or belief if, having regard to that religion or belief, there is no suitable school nearer to their home.
-The following information would be required at the time of the application: - The provision of baptismal certificate - A statement of atheism - A statement of adherence to a particular faith - A letter of support from a priest or equivalent religious leader stating that the child belongs to a particular congregation.

-15. Children who are for any reason being educated outside their normal year group will have their transport eligibility assessed according to the year group which they are in.
+- in the case of children in Year 7 to Year 11 (aged 11 -16) to one of their three nearest qualifying schools (which includes schools in neighbouring authorities) with places available at the time of the original application by the parent, where the distance between home and the school is more than two miles (shortest available walking route) and less than six miles (shortest available driven route). - In the case of children in Year 7 to Year 11 attending a school that is more than 2 miles but not more than 15 miles from their home that their parents have chosen on the grounds of their religion or belief if, having regard to that religion or belief, there is no suitable school nearer to their home.
+The following information would be required at the time of the application: - The provision of baptismal certificate - o A statement of atheism - o A statement of adherence to a particular faith - A letter of support from a priest or equivalent religious leader stating that the child belongs to a particular congregation. - 16.
+Children who are for any reason being educated outside their normal year group will have their transport eligibility assessed according to the year group which they are in.